rqlite/rqlite-fts5/README.md

 # rqlite-fts5
 Building a highly-available search engine using rqlite.
+Check out [this blog post](https://www.philipotoole.com/building-a-highly-available-search-engine-using-sqlite/) for full details.

 ## Test data
 You can download the test data set with the following command (tested on Linux):